drew9781/ansible_pve_deploy/README.md

 qm set 9000  --boot c --bootdisk scsi0 qm template 9000
 ```
+The vm also needs to have a serial terminal, and the display using that terminal.

 ### to-do:
 - ~~convert template format to yaml instead of csv~~